Theatre (THEA)

 THEA 409 Stage Management Workshop credit: 3 or 4 Hours.

 Explores advanced topics in stage management focusing on practical applications of principles learned in earlier courses.
 Possible topics include: Touring Stage Management, Stage Managing Opera and Dance, and Production Management.
 3 undergraduate hours.
 4 graduate hours.
-May be repeated in the same or separate terms to a maximum of 6 undergraduate hours or 8 graduate hours as topics vary.
+May be repeated if topics vary to a maximum of 6 undergraduate or 8 graduate hours.
 Prerequisite: THEA 445 and THEA 446.

 THEA 410 Dramaturgs Workshop credit: 3 or 4 Hours.